The Brain on Fire: Inflammation and Depression

 - Researchers have also found that eight weeks of Zoloft treatment was able to decrease some pro-inflammatory cytokines seen in depressed patients.
 On Zoloft, the depressed patients also saw an increase in anti-inflammatory cytokines.

 - A study involving depressed patients classified as non-responders supplemented the patients' standard antidepressant treatment with the addition of aspirin, an anti-inflammatory.
 More than 50% of these patients responded to this combination treatment.
-At the end of the study more than 80% of the group responsive to the anti-inflammatory went into remission.
+At the end of the study, more than 80% of the group responsive to the anti-inflammatory went into remission.

 Cytokines, the messengers during inflammation, are also used to treat infections and autoimmune disorders.
 So-called autoimmune disorders are clear examples of how an unregulated immune system can cause destructive damage to many different organs and tissues.
 Some of the most common autoimmune diseases include rheumatoid arthritis, multiple sclerosis, thyroid disease, and celiac disease.

-Interferons, a form of cytokines which activate the immune system and act as antiviral agents, is a common treatment for hepatitis C infection.
+Interferons, a form of cytokines that activate the immune system and act as antiviral agents, are a common treatment for hepatitis C infection.
 Research and clinical studies have shown that interferon therapy can actually lead to depression in patients who have hepatitis C. It's been reported that between 20% and 30% of patients who have hepatitis C and who receive interferon treatment are at risk for depression.

 In one study, nearly a third of patients with chronic hepatitis C who received interferon treatment displayed psychiatric symptoms after four weeks of treatment.
 Symptoms included mania, hypomania, and depression.
 Over the years I have had to admit patients for inpatient psychiatric treatment for depression and suicidal behavior following interferon therapy.